jesrockr/stm32_f9p_gnss_logger/docs/F9P_CONFIGURATION.md

 ```

 If connected to the F9P over USB in u-center, remember that USB baud display may not reflect the physical UART baud going to the STM32.
 Configure the actual F9P UART port that feeds the logger.

+## TMODE3

+For static base station, recommend
+-Mode:  1-Survey in
+        or
+        2-Fixed Mode

+-Minimum Observation Time:
+        600s (For 10-minute survey-in)
+-Required Position Accuracy
+        User-defined (Recommend 0.7M)

+Please note that STM32 will force F9p to cold-start on each boot, to prevent re-using surveyed-in coordinates.
+If you wish to be able to hot-start for rover/ fixed base, you must remove the STM32 tx --> F9P rx

 ## Saving Configuration